mohh123/hmcts-task-app1/README.md

-# HMCTS DTS Developer Challenge – Junior Software Developer
+# HMCTS DTS Developer Technical Test

-This project is my submission for the HMCTS DTS Developer Challenge (Junior).
+This project is my submission for the HMCTS DTS Developer Technical Test.
 It provides a simple full-stack application for creating and storing tasks.

 ## Features